-The provision of the Housing First scheme with supported accommodation options will potentially reduce the issues of anti-social behaviour created by some of our rough sleepers who have been using Friary Outer, Birmingham Road multi-storey and other car parks to sleep in, several of which are reported to be taking drugs and begging in the city centre.
+The provision of the Housing First scheme with supported accommodation options will potentially reduce the issues of anti-social behaviour created by some of our rough sleepers who have been using Friary Outer and other car parks to sleep in, several of which are reported to be taking drugs and begging in the city centre.

-Although initial intelligence from partners suggested that there are also some individuals that visit the city to beg as a lifestyle choice, the current picture is less clear.
-Consequently, the initial priority is to create and maintain a comprehensive picture of those individuals who have a street based life.
-This will be part of a street begging project that will work alongside the Housing First initiative and seek to reduce the visible presence of street begging in the city.
-One option being considered is the creation of a 'diverted giving scheme' that would seek to dissuade people from giving money directly to street beggars but instead to a fund that would support people on the street to move away from begging and into a better alternative lifestyle, or for example, would assist the provision of a winter night shelter.
-Options around the implementation of this are currently being considered and will be presented to the District Board later this year; any scheme needs to ensure that only those genuinely in need are supported and the consideration for enforcement against those that continue to refuse to engage with support initiatives to beg, will be explored.
+Intelligence from Staffordshire Police and other partners suggests that there are also some individuals that visit the city to beg as a lifestyle choice.
+They are not homeless but are 'professional' street beggars.
+A project is therefore being developed to look at the available options to support those begging in the street, to work alongside the Housing First initiative and to reduce the visible presence of street begging in the city.
+The primary option being considered is to develop a 'diverted giving scheme' that would seek to dissuade people from giving money directly to street beggars but instead to a scheme that would support people on the street to move away from begging and into a better alternative lifestyle, or would fund a winter night shelter for example.
+Options around the implementation of this are currently being considered and will be presented to the District Board later this year; any scheme needs to ensure that only those genuinely in need are supported and the consideration for enforcement against those that travel to the city to beg should be explored.

-GDPR/Privacy Impact Assessment
+GDPR/Privacy Impact Assessment Health & Wellbeing Implications